JLRitch/wigeon/README.md

 Your applications are continuously delivered, why not your databases too?

-Like its namesake, wigeon is compact, portable, and easily able to fit itself into your repos/actions/pipelines/etc. to compliment the continuous patterns you worked so hard to put into place.
+Like its namesake, wigeon is compact, portable, and easily able to fit itself into your repos/actions/pipelines/etc. to complement the continuous patterns you worked so hard to put into place.

 No ORM or language specific migration syntax means anyone who can `SELECT *` can automate